cent-inc/collect-button/README.md

 3. Mint the asset to the user's wallet.
 4. Displs a confirmation message and sends a confirmation email.

-The SDK integrator can access the email address of the collector by logging into the Cent Platform (cent.co) and viewing the asset collected.
+The SDK integrator can access the email address of the collector by logging into the Cent Platform (app.cent.co) and viewing the asset collected.

 ## Feature ideas (in no apparent order)
 - [ ] Style/theming for Collect flow